Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 .last a {font-weight: bold;}

-Another option is to style the first and last menu items differently using CSS selectors.
-This method is simpler, but it may not work with some older browsers such as Internet Explorer.
+If you don’t want to use a plugin, then you can style the first and last menu items using CSS selectors.
+However, this method may not work with some older browsers, such as Internet Explorer.

 With that in mind, it’s a good idea to test your WordPress website in different browsers.

-To follow this method you’ll need to add code to your theme’s style sheet or the ‘Additional CSS’ section of the WordPress Theme Customizer.
+To follow this method, you will need to add code to your theme’s style sheet or the ‘Additional CSS’ section of the WordPress Theme Customizer.

 If you haven’t done this before, then see our guide on how to easily add custom CSS to your WordPress site.

-You should start by editing your theme’s style.css file, or by navigating to Appearance » Customize and clicking on ‘Additional CSS’.
+The first step is editing your theme’s style.css file or heading over to Appearance » Customize and then clicking on ‘Additional CSS’.

-After that, you need to paste the following code snippet and then save your changes.
+After that, go ahead and add the following code snippet to your site:

 ul#yourmenuid > li:first-child { }